soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E0_Ablauf-Zielsetzung_en.md

 ---

-## Result and outcome of the module
+## Result and Outcome of the Module

 At the end of Module 2, an initial formally implemented domain ontology or ontology extension is available.